The Tommyknockers

 From There Be Hodags, by C.A.
 McAllister:

 Knockers have their origin in Cornish folklore, as little people who aided Cornish tin miners.
+They were sometimes said to be the spirits of deceased miners, in some cases said to be the ghosts of Jewish miners in specific.
 Their legends spread with Cornish miners to the Americas, where they became known as “tommyknockers” and became a part of the folklore of Cornish-American mining culture.
 In Wisconsin, this manifested as a part of the lead mining culture of the state.
-Cornish miners reportedly refused to enter new mines unless assured that the tommyknockers were already on duty within the tunnels, and eventually stories of tommyknockers spread even to non-Cornish lead miners.
+Tommyknockers were seen as so essential to a safe and successful mining operation that Cornish miners reportedly refused to enter new mines unless assured that the tommyknockers were already on duty within the tunnels.
+Eventually stories of the tommyknockers would spread even to the non-Cornish lead miners.

-The tommyknockers appeared as tiny, ugly, wrinkled men with white whiskers.
+The tommyknockers appeared as tiny, ugly, wrinkled men with long, white whiskers.
 They wore tinier versions of the standard miner’s attire.
 Tommyknockers could either be helpful or harmful.
-If a miner had a helpful tommyknocker, the knocker could lead the miner to lead.
-Helpful tommyknockers would also warn miners of impending cave-ins, signaling danger whenever they made more than three knocking sounds at one time.
-An angry tommyknocker might steal hats or tools, cause lead veins to dry up, pelt miners with stones, blow out candles.
+If a miner had a helpful tommyknocker, the knocker could lead the miner to rich veins of lead.
+Helpful tommyknockers would also warn miners of impending cave-ins, signaling danger whenever they made more than three knocking sounds at one time, thereby warning the humans in the mine to evacuate.
+An angry tommyknocker might steal hats or tools, cause lead veins to dry up, pelt miners with stones, and blow out candles.
 In extreme circumstances they might even tamper with dynamite fuses or cause cave-ins.
 A miner could gain the favor of the tommyknockers by leaving the leftover crusts of his pasty pie in the mines as an offering to the knockers, or by leaving clay statuettes of the tommyknocker at the entrance to the mine.

 From "Beware the Tommyknockers!", by the Wisconsin Historical Society